-Florida mom leaves her kid in a hot car to shop and gets cuffed — guess what she complained about minutes later
+Mom Leaves Kid in Hot Car, Gets Arrested, Complains Police Car is Too Hot

 A firefighter told Walker her son was lucky to be alive.

-“We get cases and cases where, 10, 15 minutes the kid is dead,” the firefighter said.
+In regards to kids in hot cars and the child deaths that result, one firefighter said, “We get cases and cases where, 10, 15 minutes the kid is dead.”

-The South Daytona Fire Department checked the temperature of the vehicle, which was 107 degrees.
+The South Daytona Fire Department checked the temperature of the vehicle, which was 107 degrees, far higher than the outside temperature.

-The child’s vitals were checked and he was OK.
+The young child’s vitals were checked and he was OK.

 Police said while she was being driven to jail, Walker told officers to put on the air conditioning because it was “too hot.”